barryosull/articles/testing/growing-object-orientated-software-guided-by-tests.md

 ### OOP practices
 Objects communicate via messages.
 Messages/Values should be immmutable, Objects can have state.

 "Encapsulte data" is another way of saying "hide data".
 If an object is "hiding data" it better have a good reason.
-Eg. constants in the wrong file
+Eg. constants in the wrong class

 Don't use strings, use domain types instead (ValueObjects).

 ### Writing tests

-Put your tests in a different package to your code, ensures sure you're testing the external API.
+Put your tests in a different package to your code, ensures you're testing the external API.

+Test behaviour, not methods.
+This means writing tests that show what your object is for, not what it's methods do.
+We need to know how to use the object to achieve a goal, not how to use the object method in isolation.
+Test names should describe features, not methods.

-In tests, use null when an argument doesn't matter. make it a named constant though, so the code is easier to read.
+In tests, use `null` when an argument doesn't matter.
+Make it a named constant though, so the code is easier to read.

 Keep the code compiling.
 The time between changing the codebase (breaking it) and fixing it should be minimal.
 The more code you have open and in progress, the more you have to keep in your head, slowing you down.